hnlearndev/Universal-Life-Investment-Link-Cashflow-Illustration-Excel-SpreadSheet/README.md

 ### Intro
 The project is an Excel file powered with Office Script for speed of execution and cross platform feature.
 The file acts as a versatile tool to generate materials that are used to make actual insurance sales.

-If you are an actuary, consider this as an open-source that make your small taks a lot easier.
+If you are an actuary, consider this as an open-source that make your small tasks a lot easier.

 Further more, if you need a full translation to sytem OOP to deal with IT or 3rd parties, please visit [https://github.com/hnlearndev/Universal-Life-Investment-Link-Cashflow-Illustration-Rust.git](https://github.com/hnlearndev/Universal-Life-Investment-Link-Cashflow-Illustration-Rust.git)